HunteRoi/reach-the-levels/README.md

 You can also check out [the Next.js GitHub repository](https://github.com/vercel/next.js/).

-## Styling your own app
+## Styling your own app with MUI

 You can customize the theme of this app in [/src/styles/theme.ts](./src/styles/theme.ts).
+I would also recommend to check out [MUI documentation](https://mui.com/getting-started/usage/) on the web!

+## Combined with Prisma

+I am using Prisma as my ORM.
+This grants me a lot of cool features, such as a local web studio to edit my database.
+Check out their documentation!
+To quickly learn more about Prisma, I recommend looking at this particulier video: https://youtu.be/FMnlyi60avU.